 Shared boards expire after 90 days of inactivity.
 With inactivity, we mean a period that there were no changes made to the board.
 Shared boards are created when multiple people have viewing access to the board.

 Collaborative boards expire after 360 days of inactivity.
-In Collaborative boards, users have both viewing and editing access.
+In Collaborative boards, there's a choice between granting both viewing and editing access.
 If you want to know more about sharing your boards, you can read this Help Center article.

 Private boards will never expire because they are only saved locally.
-Please remember that they are not synced to the cloud and if you switch to another device or copy of the app, you won't be able to retrieve the files in private boards... unless you are a Collect Pro user.
+Please remember that they are not synced to the cloud and if you switch to another device or copy of the app, you won't be able to retrieve the files in private boards... unless you've got a Collect Pro subscription.

 With Collect Pro, your boards never expire.
 Not only your Private boards, but Shared and Collaborative boards as well!
 There's more information about what a Pro subscription for Collect has to offer in this article.